* Aluminium surges 2.8 pct to session peak of $1,943/T

 * RUSAL: Russian aluminium giant Rusal expects the global aluminium deficit to widen to between 1.7 million tonnes and 1.8 million tonnes in 2018 from 1.3 million tonnes in 2017, Deputy Chief Executive Oleg Mukhamedshin said.

-* COPPER PRICES: Three-month copper on the London Metal Exchange was also untraded in the official rings, and was last bid 0.2 percent higher at $5,918 a tonne.
+* COPPER PRICES: Three-month copper on the London Metal Exchange was 0.1 percent higher at $5,911 a tonne, extending modest gains from the previous session.

 * IMPORTS: China's imports of copper and copper products for June were unchanged with May at 390,000 tonnes, according to Reuters calculations based on official data, reflecting a decline in refined imports this year.